On Safari In Selous Game Reserve

-Over 90,000 sq km of unspoiled wilderness makes Selous almost four times larger than the famous Serengeti in the North.
+Over 90,000 sq km of unspoiled wilderness makes Selous Game Reserve almost four times larger than the famous Serengeti in the North.

-Huge areas of well-watered habitat, criss-crossing dry riverbeds, dense vegetation, swathes of hardwood forests and open plains provide the right mix of habitats to enable Selous reserve to support unusually high numbers of animals and an extraordinary array of different vegetation.
+Huge areas of well-watered habitat, crisscrossing dry riverbeds, dense vegetation, swathes of hardwood forests and open plains provide the right mix of habitats to enable the Selous game reserve to support unusually high numbers of wildlife and an extraordinary array of vegetation.

 The reserve is home to over 1,000,000 large animals - including an estimated 1,300 rare African wild dogs - and over half of Tanzania’s elephant population.

-One of the major attractions for visitors to Selous is the mighty Rufiji River and navigable lakes formed the northern shores.
+One of the major attractions for visitors to Selous is taking a boat safari on the mighty Rufiji river.

-As early as the 1890’s Selous game reserve was considered a valuable natural habitat and consequently management and conservation measures were put in place.
+As early as the 1890’s, Selous game reserve was considered such a valuable habitat that management and conservation measures were put in place.
 The German colonial administration established four reserves from 1905-1912.
 By 1922 these four small reserves were merged to form the Selous game reserve (named after the legendary hunter/explorer Frederick Courteney Selous who died in the area in 1917).

 The reserve has enlarged several times to include animal movement corridors, particularly those of elephants.
 The reserve is now one of three World Heritage Sites within Tanzania (along with Zanzibar and Olduvai Gorge).

-Highlights: Enjoy game drives in open 4x4 vehicles; get up close and personal to elllusive water species on a boat safari on the Rufiji River; join an experienced guide for bush walking safaris.
+Enjoy game drives in open 4x4 vehicles; get up close and personal to water loving species on a boat safari on the Rufiji River; join a guide for bush walking safaris.

 Book a 'fly-drive' safari to visit Selous Game Reserve.